Traditional watchmakers are gradually dragging their watch brands into the 21st century.

 All four watches provide the same functionality, but with different styles.
 There are also many options for personalization including interchangeable straps in leather, silicone and stainless steel.

-Features include automatic time and date adjustment, activity and goal tracking, sleep tracking, filtered email and text notifications, dual-time function and alarm.
+Features include automatic time and date adjustment, basic activity and goal tracking, sleep tracking, filtered email and text notifications, dual-time function and alarm.
 You can also snap a photo remotely, control music and more.

 Lets face it.
 It was only a matter of time before your favourite activity tracker got a major fashionista-friendly makeover.
 We are talking about fashion here, so don’t get overly excited about functionality.
 But you will get the basics.